Mercury13/unicodia/README.md

 * ASCII mapping is NOT a reason.
 Example: Ol Onal (wrote own)

 ## CJK
-I’m just scratching a surface, but my policy for CJK ideographs is:
+I’m just scratching a surface, but my (badly enforced) policy for CJK ideographs is:
 * One style is enough.
 * Serif style is preferred for Chinese ideographs (Hani).
 * Preference of styles: real Chinese (G) > real other styles (J, K, KP, V…) > hypothetical Chinese, country-independent (JV)